stefanhinz/mariadb-docs/maxscale/reference/maxscale-filters/maxscale-named-server-filter.md

 * Dynamic: Yes
 * Default: None

-The hint which is attached to the queries matching the regular expression defined b&#x79;_&#x6D;atchXY_.
+The hint which is attached to the queries matching the regular expression defined by _matchXY_.
 If a compatible router is used in the service the query will be routed accordingly.
 The target can be one of the following:

 * a server or service name (adds a `HINT_ROUTE_TO_NAMED_SERVER` hint)